 The eufy RoboVac 25C is decent for bare floors.
 It does a fantastic job dealing with small and bulky debris on this surface type, though it might take an extra pass to fully clean any pet hair.
 Unfortunately, like most robot vacuums, it struggles with sucking up debris in cracks and crevices.
 Its rather basic navigation system results in mediocre maneuverability too.
 It also has many parts that need regular cleaning.

 The eufy RoboVac 25C is mediocre for vacuuming low-pile carpet.
 It struggles with pet hair as well as large and fine debris on this surface type.
-It also has quite a few parts that need periodic cleaning, and recurring costs are moderately high.
-Its basic navigation system also means that it's prone to getting stuck around obstacles like coat racks.
-While it does have a 'BoostIQ' function that's supposed to allow the vacuum to automatically increase its suction power on carpets, it doesn't always function as intended.
-Thankfully, you can use this vacuum without the need for an internet connection, which is handy if your Wi-Fi coverage at home is spotty.
+It also has a few parts that need periodic cleaning, and recurring costs are moderately high.
+Its basic navigation system also means that it's prone to get stuck around obstacles like coat racks.
+While it does have a BoostIQ function that's supposed to allow the vacuum to automatically increase its suction power on carpets, it doesn't always function as intended.
+Thankfully, you can also use this vacuum without an internet connection, which is handy if your Wi-Fi coverage at home is spotty.

 The eufy RoboVac 25C is a poor choice for pet owners.
 While it clears most pet hair on bare surfaces like hardwood or vinyl, it struggles with dealing with this kind of debris on low and high-pile carpets.
-It also lacks an allergen-trapping HEPA filter and does a poor job of sealing in fine particulates.
+It also lacks an allergen-trapping HEPA filter and does a poor job of sealing fine particulates.
 Many parts need regular cleaning too.
-It doesn't have a mopping attachment, so it isn't suited for cleaning up stains.
+It doesn't have a mopping attachment, so it can't clear away any dirt or mud your pet might track in from outside.
 However, it's very quiet, which is good if your pet is sensitive to loud noises.

 The eufy RoboVac 25C is a robot vacuum and isn't suitable for cleaning stairs.